philtherobot/charge/doc/building.md

 Then:

 ```
-conan install .. -pr release-vc16
+conan install .. -pr release-vc17
 ```

 ### Testing the process control functions

-To complete all the tests, the BAT script `charge_engine/test/exec_win/runtests.bat` must be executed.
-This test scripts requires that:
+To complete all the tests, the BAT script located in the CMake build directory at `test_exec_win/runtests.bat` must be executed.
+This test script requires that:
 - The target `run_exec` is compiled.
 - The target `run_process` is compiled.
 - cscript.exe be available on PATH.
-- The environment variable `BUILD_ROOT` be set to either `cmake-build-debug` or `cmake-build-release`.